SubmarinerApp/Submariner/README.md

 ## Release Notes

+### Not yet released

+* Inspector window has been improved
+  * You can now switch between now playing and current selection with a tab view.
+  * Playlist information can be viewed and edited.

 ### Version 3.1 for Workgroups

 * Artists, albums, and tracks can be favourited ("starred" in Subsonic parlance; we use a heart to avoid being confused with ratings).